Assignments > Lab 7: Intro to Client-Side Programming with React

 The Task component’s job is to:

-Screenshot of a task
+- Display the details of a task

 Create a Task.js file inside of the ui/js directory.
 Paste the code shown below into Task.js, which returns a JSX representation of a task with hardcoded data.